 In addition to the studio work, reading and writing are an integral part of the contemporary art making process.
 Students will read several texts addressing a range of issues relevant to the contemporary print artist.
 The instructor will give basic, fifteen to twenty-minute corresponding lectures.
+Additionally, students will write one short essay/artist statement regarding their final print project.

-SUGGESTED READINGS :
+SUGGESTED READINGS: